 Similarly, healthcare in this country is ineffective as it is fragmented at its core.
 Different elements that make up the industry including scientific research, public health initiatives, and philanthropic efforts, are all directed towards separate sectors and programs.
-Unfortunately, investing more into the parts has not improved the whole.
-Systemwide and integrative health approaches are being pushed aside in favor of short term incentives and profit.
+Unfortunately, investing more in the parts has not improved the whole.
+Systemwide and integrative health approaches are being pushed aside in favor of short-term incentives and profit.
 Providers can only do so much.
 Until there is a system-wide and organizational emphasis on integrative medical care, healthcare will always largely be ineffective in this country.

-The way the healthcare system is set up in this country forces hospitals and healthcare organizations to look to attract a certain patient profile, or “case mix.”
+The way the healthcare system is set up in this country forces hospitals and healthcare organizations to look to attract a certain patient profile or “case mix.”
 This is necessary for them to continue operating as it helps to cover their enormous costs, as well as provides them with revenue so that they can stay competitive within their market.

 As a result, healthcare in this country is inequal.
-Even though most providers will treat anyone who comes through their door, they are largely ignorant to the overall healthcare barriers that many of the population faces.
+Even though most providers will treat anyone who comes through their door, they are largely ignorant of the overall healthcare barriers that many of the population faces.
 Population health and social policy are overarching factors that must be taken into account when developing strategies for better care coordination.

 Check out our article on population health here.